btqdesign/intellego/wp-content/plugins/use-any-font/readme.txt

 1. Screenshot #6.
 Assign fonts to custom elements.

 == Changelog ==

+= 4.7.1 =
+* Divi Theme Issue Fixes.

+= 4.7 =
+* Full Support For Divi Admin Visual Builder
+* Use of relative path as default nowonwards
+* Alternative server selection for font upload and API verification.

+= 4.6 =
+* Directly assign font to element using the class identical to font name.

 = 4.5.1 =
 * Fixed form validation js error.